Medicare Secondary Payer Act Compliance Lawyers in Eau Claire, Menomonie, and Black River Falls

 Our lawyers have extensive experience guiding clients toward Medicare solutions for specific circumstances.
 In addition, our attorneys offer innovative strategies for dealing with claims that do not meet the CMS review thresholds.

-One of the largest firms in the region with offices in Eau Claire, Menomonie, and Black River Falls, Weld Riley is ideally suited to provide the assistance you need.
+One of the largest firms in the region with offices in Eau Claire, Menomonie, Black River Falls, and Wausau, Weld Riley is ideally suited to provide the assistance you need.
 Contact us for a consultation today!